 B I O G R A P H Y

 Known for her intense and compelling performance ethic, Conductor and Organist Leora Nauta delivers arresting and powerful interpretations of the music she loves.
 Radio Ara Europa describes her as:

-Throughout her career Leora has challenged herself to share classical music with audiences in as many ways as possible.
+Throughout her career Leora has dedicated her life to sharing classical music with audiences worldwide.
 She has held Director, Organist, and Conductor positions across North America and Europe, and has worked at distinguished institutions such as The Church of St. Andrew and St. Paul (Montréal), New England Conservatory (Boston), The Basilica of the Sacred Heart (Notre Dame), and Christ Church Anglican Cathedral (Ottawa).
 As conductor, Leora has focused her energy on chamber repertoire, working closely with ensembles such as Quarterna Medieval Ensemble, Ensemble Laetitia and The Commonwealth Chorale.
 Her organ performance career has taken her to Germany, Belgium, Luxembourg, Poland, The Netherlands, and across The USA and Canada.
 Her 2014 performance at the National Cathedral of Luxembourg was radio broadcast throughout Europe, and other performance highlights have been featured on NPR and CBC radio.